Keysight Technologies Earnings Call Transcripts

 -

-Q2 revenue and EPS exceeded guidance, with strong order growth and robust demand in key segments.
-Tariff impacts are being mitigated, and full-year revenue and EPS growth guidance was raised.
+Revenue and EPS exceeded guidance with strong order growth and robust performance in CSG and EISG.
+Tariff impacts are being mitigated, and FY25 revenue and EPS growth guidance was raised, supported by a solid backlog and pipeline.
 Cash flow and capital returns remain strong.

 -